fatih/sicp/thoughts.md

   it.
 So what this means for me is, SICP wants to me research very extensively and do my own homework on some topics.
 It's not clear somehow, but I'm ok with it.
+* Damn, now I'm thinking in terms of iterative process when trying to implement a recursive procedure.
+I've solved 1.17 with an iterative based approach, and 1.18 was asking explicit for it, now I have to implement 1.17 again but this time with a recursive process.